 When Abram was ninety-nine years old the LORD appeared to Abram and said to him, “I am God Almighty; walk before me, and be blameless.” – Genesis 17:1 ESV

 While tamiym can be translated as “perfect” or “unblemished,” God was not demanding sinlessness from Abraham.
-But was expecting Abraham to live his entire life in keeping with His ways.
+But He was expecting Abraham to live his entire life in keeping with His ways.
 Abraham was to live an integral or whole life, dedicated to God and set apart for His glory.
 And Moses was trying to convey the same thought to the people of Israel.
 He was not expecting them to remain totally free from contamination by the world.
 That would have been impossible, given their sinful natures and the ubiquitous nature of evil in the world.
 But Moses wanted them to fully understand just how dangerous compromise with the world would be.

 And while most of the abominable practices that Moses pointed out had to do with witchcraft, sorcery, divination, and the occult, all of these things were associated with Canaanite religious practices.
-Moses knew that the Israelites would be tempted to weave these morally disgusting practices into their own worship of Yahweh.
+Moses knew that the Israelites would be tempted to weave these morally reprehensible practices into their own worship of Yahweh.
 Compromise would be a constant threat for the Israelites, resulting in their failure to remain tamiym – unblemished and unstained by the world.

-God expected His people to live as who they are: His chosen possession.
+God expected His people to live as who they were: His chosen possession.
 Their lives were to reflect their unique status as His set-apart ones.
 Enjoying their status as God’s children came with a non-negotiable requirement that they honor the distinctiveness of their position by living holy lives.